API Reference¶

 Execute the time integration loop.

-Advances the simulation using Williamson (1980) low-storage RK3 with CFL-based adaptive time stepping.
+Advances the simulation using the configured time integrator with CFL-based adaptive time stepping.
 Output is written at exact multiples of t_save by clamping dt to hit output times.

 Source code in pyburgers/core.py